 Build business credit, monitor credit health, and accelerate growth — all with Nav Prime.

-You’ll need more than just one active tradeline on your credit reports, though, and that means you’ll need to seek out other types of credit.
-We detail those options below.
+You'll typically need more than just one active tradeline on your credit reports to really build a good credit score, and that means you'll need to seek out additional accounts.
+We describe other options below.

-Here are seven essential steps small business owners can use to build business credit the right way.
-The sooner you start, the sooner you can see results!
+Here are seven steps small business owners can use to start building business credit right way.
+The sooner you start, the sooner you may see results.

 1. Lay the groundwork

-Whether or not you want to build business credit, a professional reputation is important.
+Whether or not you want to build business credit, a professional reputation matters.
 It can also help as you establish business credit.
 Vendors or suppliers will want to verify your business is legitimate to avoid potentially fraudulent orders, and a new business will get scrutinized more carefully.

 Get a business phone number and list it in directory assistance.
-Use a professional email address (not @hotmail or @yahoo) and choose your business address.
+Use a professional email address to your own domain name if possible, and choose your business address.

-How this helps: These are little details but they can help.
+How this can help: These are little details but they can help.
 They may appear on your business credit reports and help establish your business as legitimate.

 2. Register your business

-Officially register your business with your state, which involves forming a business entity like an LLC or S corp.
-Annual filings may be required.
-If you’re a sole proprietor, you can file a fictitious business name (DBA) with your state.
+Officially register your business with your state.
+If you form a business entity like an LLC or S corp you will do that as part of that process.
+If you're a sole proprietor, you can file a fictitious business name (DBA) with your state.

 Get an Employer Identification Number (EIN), which is a taxpayer identification number for your business.
 You can get an EIN for free from the IRS.

-How this helps: Registration information is often public record information; credit bureaus may use it to start your business credit profile.
+How this can help: Registration information is often public record information; credit bureaus may use it to start your business credit profile.

 3. Obtain a D-U-N-S number